In this guide we’ll take a look at the best soil testing kits for the UK market.

 Importantly, it’s very easy to use.
 It’s simply a case of sinking your kit into the soil, then pushing the switch to the left, centre, and right to get accurate readings of the moisture, light, and pH.

-Finally, it’s also well-priced compared to some other kits, making it our top choice.
+Finally, it’s also well-priced compared to some other soil testing kits, making this MoonCity 3-in-1 Soil Tester our top choice.
+It’s the best soil test kit for the money.

-This 4-in-1 soil testing kit is really useful for those looking for digital accuracy out in the garden.
+This 4-in-1 Soil Test Kit is really useful for those looking for digital accuracy out in the garden.

 Able to measure not only soil pH, but moisture, light and temperature levels too, it really is an all-encompassing reader.

-The only reason why it comes as a close second on our guide (despite having more features) is purely because some users have reported it can be a little complex to set up.
+The only reason why this soil testing kit comes as a close second on our guide (despite having more features) is purely because some users have reported it can be a little complex to set up.

 I suppose any digital reader is going to need some configuration, but for those simply looking for an ‘out of the box’ solution, you’re perhaps better off with the MoonCity 3-in-1 Soil Tester which is probably a bit easier to use.